daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@story", you must generate a brief summary of the story from the very beginning so far, including important events and character developments.

 - Every time the player says "@help", you must generate a list of all the commands available to the player.

+- Every time the player says "@internal", you must generate a list of all the internalized thoughts the player has, along with their effects and descriptions.

+- Every time the player says "@introspection", you must generate a detailed introspective analysis of the player's current mental and emotional state, influenced by their actions, choices, and internalized thoughts.
+Use the voices and personalities of the internal skills to provide this analysis, highlighting any conflicts or synergies between them while they talk to each other.
 ```